Zhecto/missing-person-heatmap/README.md

 Tools: Leaflet.js, Folium, or Kepler.gl

 ### 5. Pattern Analysis using Clustering
-Use unsupervised machine learning (K-means or DBSCAN) to detect underlying pattern groups.
+Use unsupervised machine learning to detect underlying pattern groups:
+- **K-means**: Partitions data into k distinct clusters
+- **DBSCAN**: Density-based clustering, robust to outliers

+Both algorithms are compared to find the most effective approach.

 ### 6. Predictive Modeling
-Predict which barangays will likely record more missing person cases next year using spatial prediction models.
+Predict which barangays will likely record more missing person cases using multiple models:
+- **Gradient Boosting Regressor**: Ensemble learning for maximum accuracy
+- **Poisson Regression**: Statistical model for count data with interpretable coefficients

+Model comparison allows selecting the best approach balancing accuracy and interpretability.

 ## 📝 Expected Results